Sleeps 2 dogs allowed

 You may just wish to spend your entire holiday at this idyllic bolthole - who could blame you! - but if you can bear to tear yourselves away, there is so much to see and do nearby.
 Tick three counties off your must-visit list - Devon, Dorset and Somerset are all within easy reach, each as stunning as the other and equally worth exploring - as well as the infamous and magnificent Jurassic Coast.
 Ever-popular Lyme Regis is eight miles away, with its pebble and sandy beaches and numerous fabulous eateries, and the picturesque seaside towns of Seaton, Beer and Branscombe are well worth a visit too, along with majestic Forde Abbey and the beautiful Blackdown Hills.
 You will be well and truly spoilt for choice.

 Open plan living-room with kitchen, dining and bedroom areas.
-Two ring hob, microwave, slow cooker, fridge (with small ice-box), kettle, toaster, TV and double bed (4'6'').
+Two ring hob, microwave, slow cooker, fridge (with small ice-box), kettle, toaster, wood-burner, TV and double bed (4'6'').
 Shower-room with shower, wc and wash-basin.

 Availability, reservations and pricing : £358 to £675 per week Powered by Classic Cottages